michaelmayer-hpe/Labs/README.md

-# Lab-git
+# Labs

-This is Lab material for a git training
+This is a repository to host Lab materials for trainings